-Environmental document is defined in Council on Environmental Quality (CEQ) regulations 40 CFR 1508.1: "Environmental document" includes the documents specified in §1508.1(h) (environmental assessment), §1508.1(j) (environmental impact statement) and §1508.1(l) (finding of no significant impact).
+Environmental document is defined in 42 U.S.C.
+4336e as an environmental impact statement, an environmental assessment or a finding of no significant impact.
 23 CFR 771 defines environmental document as "EAs and EISs" and CEs as a "designation."